AHHAA: History

 AHHAA was established as a project of the University of Tartu on 1 September 1997.
-Since 2004, it has operated as a foundation constituted by the city of Tartu and the University of Tartu.
-The activities of the Science Centre AHHAA Foundation are coordinated by a committee composed of Katrin Pihor, Hannes Astok, Aune Valk, Reno Laidre and Jaanika Anderson.
-Additionally, the practical aspects of the activities of the foundation are appraised by a science committee composed of experts.
+Since 12.03.2004, it has operated as a foundation constituted by the city of Tartu and the University of Tartu.
+The activities of the Science Centre AHHAA Foundation are coordinated by a committee composed of Katrin Pihor, Hannes Astok, Aune Valk, Reno Laidre, Jaanika Anderson and Sulev Valner.
+Additionally, the practical aspects of the activities of the foundation are appraised by a science committee composed of experts consisting of Jaan Kikas, Peeter Saari, Jaak Jaaniste, Mart Noorma, Arko Olesk, Toivo Maimets, Priit Põdra and Margit Timakov.
 AHHAA is governed by the board consisting of two members.
 Tiiu Sild was the head of the board until 2012.
 She was followed by Andres Juur (head of board since 2012).
 The second board member is Pilvi Kolk (member of board since 2005).

 In 2008, the AHHAA 4D Adventure Cinema opened in the Lõunakeskus shopping centre located in Tartu (the cinema was closed at the end of 2017).
 In 2009, a branch office of Science Centre AHHAA opened in Tallinn at the Freedom Square (the Tallinn branch was closed at the end of 2013).
 On 7 May 2011, Science Centre AHHAA in Tartu opened the doors of its new, 11,156 m2 building engineered by architects Vilen Künnapu and Ain Padrik.